MissKittin/php-js-css-web-toolkit/README.md

 # PHP-JS-CSS web toolkit
 A set of tools, components and libraries that you can use in your project
+Minimum PHP version: 7.1
 Recommended PHP version: 7.4
 Supported relational databases: PostgreSQL, MySQL, SQLite3
+Supported cache databases: Redis, Memcached

 ## Principles
 * respect the KISS rule